mysterious-coding/base_entranced/README.md

 See when someone joined a team in the center of your screen in siege mode.

 ####/pause and /unpause
 Use command /pause or /unpause (also can be called as vote) to stop the game temporarily.
+Useful if someone lags out.
+Stops game timer, siege timer, spawn timer, etc.

 ####/whois
 Use command /whois to see all known aliases of a player.